 Yes, I know that, generally speaking, author and illustrator interviews are not considered the highest form of literary analysis yadadayadadayadadaya and etc. etc. etc.

-But I love to do ‘em.
+But I love to do ’em.
 I love to hear my favorite illustrators and authors talk about their craft.
 Here is a comphrehensive list of 7-Imp author interviews (that page needs some serious updating, but I’ll get to it one day), and here’s a page in which you can learn all about the illustrators interviewed and/or spotlighted here.
+(As of August 2014, I’m still working on updating that, too!)
 I am always adding interviews to these lists.

 The spiffy and slightly sinister gentleman pictured left is Alfred.
 He was created by Matt Phelan, and he made his 7-Imp premiere in mid-September.
 Matt told Alfred to just pack his bags and live at 7-Imp forever and always introduce the Pivot Questionnaire in each interview.
 Alfred makes good, strong coffee.
 And tells wicked funny knock-knock jokes in a low voice.
 I like him.

 7-Imp’s 7 Kicks (click here for archives) is a weekly feature in which I meet (and Eisha and I both used to meet) with 7-Imp readers every Sunday to list Seven(ish) Exceptionally Fabulous, Beautiful, Interesting, Hilarious, or Otherwise Positive Noteworthy Things From the Past Week (whether book-related or not) That Happened to You.
 It all began here when I was reading The Book Thief, was wow’ed by an excerpt, wanted to share it, and then did so — along with six other great things that happened to me that week that I took the time to notice.
 In May of ’07, I started featuring an illustration or two each week (see a list of them here) from a favorite illustrator along with kicks.